purplg/hass/README.md

 To call a service on Home Assistant, use the `hass-call-service` function which has two required arguments: `entity-id` and `service`.
-The domain of the service is detected from first part of the `entity-id`.
-For example, `switch.bedroom_light` is in the `switch` domain.

 ``` emacs-lisp
 (hass-call-service "switch.bedroom_light" "toggle")